-As stated previously, the Board experienced an increase in net position for the year in the amount of \$31,162,136.92.
+As stated previously, the Board experienced an increase in net position for the year in the amount of \$19,424,190.
 The level of the increase in net position can be attributed to the following factors:

-- Sales Tax revenue increased by 7.7% with the help of the additional 5 year countywide sales tax. - The Board recognized an increase in revenue of 5.9% while only increasing expenses by 3.9%. - > A restatement of operating lease. - The Board continues to experience growth in the student population despite state funding and local revenues still lagging pre-recession levels.
+- Sales Tax revenue increased by 5.6% with the help of the additional 5 year countywide sales tax. - > The Board recognized an increase in revenue of 6%. - The Board continues to experience growth in the student population despite state funding.
 This growth trend presents a challenge to the Board's ability to provide all necessary services especially since State Foundation Funding is always one year in arrears.
-The average daily membership (ADM) has grown by 5,583 or 23.8% since FY 2003 reflected in Graph 3.
+The average daily membership (ADM) has grown by 5,707 or 24% since FY 2004 reflected in Graph 3.